IceMetalPunk/TotemEssentials/README.md

 ### Ensouled Totem of Fireglaze
 Pour some magma (cream) on me!
 This Totem saves your items from burning when you die, *and* absorbs all fire damage you would take!

+### Ensouled Totem of Curing
+Keep this in your inventory, and it'll cure you of negative potion effects *and* double the duration of your positive potion effects.
+Plus, it has 30 durability and only takes 1 damage per effect per level.
+It's like the vitamins to your medicine.

 #### More to come...
 ...you'll have to wait and see what they each do :)